willdeberry/sudoservers/posts/battles-with-nikola-themes.rst

    Scanning posts......done!
    ERROR: Two different tasks can't have a common target.'output/assets/css/main.css' is a target for copy_assets:output/assets/css/main.css and build _less:output/assets/css/main.css.

+So I reached out to the all knowing Google and was led around in circles and basically found nothing that could help me actually build with the theme I wanted.
+Frustration and giving up started to creep in.
+So I went back to the WARNINGS that led me down this path in the beginning.

+  WARNING: The zen themes are LESS-powered (not less... because it is more-powered ;-)) If you use webassests (USE_BUNDLES = True in your conf.py), the theme will use compiled css files, so don't worry at all...
+But, if you want to build the css files from the zen LESS files, you have to use USE_BUNDLES = False, and have installed the lessc (official LESS compiler).
+Additionaly, you have a LESS plugin available in the Nikola plugins repo to automatically build the LESS files inside nikola build command.
+You can easily install it just doing: nikola plugin -i less.

+I then dug through :code:`conf.py` and realized that :code:`USE_BUNDLES` is set to ``True`` by default.
+This finally caused a light bulb to go off and thus I attempted to run things without ``less``.
+So I uninstalled the ``less`` plugin :code:`nikola plugin -r less`.
+This was finally the tipping point and got things working for me.
+All is good now but that was definitely a frustrating battle I was not ready for.

-So long story short, my PSA at this point and time is if you are getting this error when building, remove the ``less`` plugin and continue on.
-I dealt with this for about 2 hours and thus wanted to provide a heads up to other fellow bloggers.
+TL;DR: If you are getting this error when building, remove the ``less`` plugin and continue on.
+I dealt with this for about 2-3 hours and thus wanted to provide a heads up to other fellow bloggers.